robotont/robotont-mechanics/README.md

 This repository contains models of mechanical parts of Robotont.
 The latest reselase of Robotont is gen3.0.
-Gen 3 is developed in SolidWorks (Student version), but STEP is also provided for modeling, as well as STL and 3MF files for 3D-printing.
+Gen 3 is developed in SolidWorks (Student version), but a STEP assembly is also provided for modeling, as well as 3MF files for 3D-printing.

 ## Chassis overview